DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach, while VOO tracks S&P 500 Index using a large cap strategy.
+ITOT tracks S&P Total Market Index with an index approach, while VOO tracks S&P 500 Index with a large cap approach.
 Beta is 1.04 for ITOT and 1.0 for VOO, indicating VOO is less volatile relative to the market.

 ITOT beta1.04